 EP Efficient and modern agriculture requires significant knowledge.
-Does it imply a multidisciplinary approach
+Does it imply a multidisciplinary approach and good knowledge of ecological and climatological aspects?

 Ana Vukovic In planning, establishing, maintaining and improving the agricultural production, cooperation with pedologists (experts on soil properties), meteorologists, technologists, chemists and many other experts is frequent.
 Ecological aspects have a key role in sustainable development of agriculture because the greater part of the production depends on the nature of the very environment in which it is placed.
 Even though the conditions may be artificially controlled to a certain extent, at the last resort, adequate water resources need to be provided.